msyamkumar/cs220-f20-projects/p3/readme.md

 </h2>

-Sep 16: to make q10 clearer, modified the description.
+* Sep 16: to make q10 clearer, modified the description.

+* Sep 16: remove the function5 and set function4 as optional.

+# Project 3

 ## Description